rasalgado11/SQL/README.md

-SQL Queries to be implemented in most relational database management system.
+This is my learning journey through SQL.
+All the queries presented here can be implemented in most relational database management systems.